This article will go over the basics of corporate sponsorships and how to secure one for your nonprofit.

 Matching Gifts and Fundraising Matches

 Corporate matching gifts are the most popular type of corporate giving program.
 In fact, more than 26 million individuals work for companies that have matching gift programs.
-As part of this program, companies match donations their employees make to eligible nonprofits.
+With this type of program, companies match donations their employees make to eligible nonprofits.

 Corporate matching gifts pave the way for increased fundraising dollars, especially during a big fundraising campaign.
 If you’ve already set up a partnership with a company, their employees will be encouraged to donate to your cause.
 And if that company offers a corporate matching program, those donations can be doubled, or even tripled!